MicrosoftDocs/win32-pr.pt-br/desktop-src/NAP/inapcomponentinfo-converterrorcodetomessageid-method.md

 ## <a name="remarks"></a>Comentários

-O **MessageId** retornado é usado pelo sistema NAP para recuperar uma cadeia de caracteres localizada.
+A **MessageId retornada** é usada pelo sistema NAP para recuperar uma cadeia de caracteres localizada.

 ## <a name="requirements"></a>Requisitos